kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `413`

-Used to notify about requests exceeding maximum limits.
+Thrown when a request has exceeded the maximum limits.

 ```js
 const err = new context.errors.SizeLimitError('error message');